 - 1. Official Competitive activities are open to EA Competitor Members, Horses must be EA-registered, and State specific Competition Licence requirements must be met.
 Official Events are conducted under the Regulations of EA and the Rules set down for the Sport.
-Events that are restricted to a specific breed, age or type of horse may not attract grading points as set down by the Sport Rules. - Official Participation activities are open to all members of EA and Horse Registration requirements are to be determined by the state/activity/event/OC and may be enforced for bio-security purposes.
+Events that are restricted to a specific breed, age or type of horse may not attract grading points as set down by the Sport Rules. - 2.
+Official Participation activities are open to all members of EA and Horse Registration requirements are to be determined by the state/activity/event/OC and may be enforced for bio-security purposes.
 Participation Events can be limited to Athletes of certain categories stated by the OC, e.g. EA Participant members.

 - 3. Official Training Events are normally open to all Athletes who are members of EA and Horse Registration requirements are to be determined by the activity/event/competition organising committee and may be enforced for bio-security purposes.
 Training Events do not require approval from the State Sport Authority.
 Training Events can be limited to Athletes of certain categories stated by the OC, e.g. Club Members. - 4.
-Official Events for the same Sport cannot be organised on the same day if they are to take place within 75km by road of each other.
 The State Sport Authority is responsible for the scheduling and approval of all requested dates. - 5.
 All dates of Local Events that are Official Activities as stated on the programme must be sent to the State Sport Authority as early as possible to be approved and included on the Approved Sport Event Calendar. - 6.
 Individual foreign Athletes, other than "Athletes Living Abroad as defined by the FEI may take part in official activities provided they have obtained permission from their own NF and from EA.
 Permission must state the exact period for which it has been granted and the home NF of individual foreign Athletes must indicate their level in writing so that they are entered in Events and competitions of appropriate level. - 7.
 Closed Club/Restricted activities and for club members against other club members of the same club.
 Classes or training activities may be of any discipline level but must abide by the conditions of a closed event; AND/OR club activities for club members against invited EA members to a maximum level of class as defined as participation activity.
 Closed activities do not require approval from the State Sport Authority, may be conducted at any time in conjunction with any other event type (e.g. Official Competitive etc.).
 Closed Club/Restricted activities can only be conducted by current EA Club Affiliates.